 Despite Toronto's vast array of artists and creative minds, finding the right stores to help you break into the sewing field can seem challenging at first.
 Whether you've recently moved here, are new to sewing or have recently had your favorite fabric store close down, Toronto has some great shops to help you get going.
 Here are five superb shops to choose from depending on your needs.

 The easiest fabric store to access for most people is Canada's largest fabric chain — FabricLand.
-They currently have 17 stores in the GTA and many more scattered all over Ontario.
+They currently have 12 stores in the GTA and many more scattered all over Ontario.
 It is a great one stop shop for virtually all your sewing needs.
 It is one of the few stores where you can buy patterns from all the major designers such as Vogue, McCalls, Butterick, New Look and more.
 They also have wide selections of fabrics of all kinds and other necessary sewing accessories such as thread, zippers, buttons, clasps and appliques.
 Most of them also have a designated upholstery section if you are looking to upgrade the look of your home and furniture.
 Because it's a chain they offer regular sales that are well publicized on their website.
-So take a peek and make sure you get what you need at the best price available.
-Several stores around Ontario are closing at the moment so if you happen to be near one, stop in and take advantage of the great going-out-of-business deals.
+So take a peek and make sure you get what you need at the best price available!

 Downtown Fabric is a lovely little fabric store on the Queen Street strip.
 It is smaller than some of the other stores but what it lacks in quantity it makes up for greatly in quality.
 The rolls of fabric are neatly organized around the walls and down the centre of the room so you get an immediate sense of what is available the moment you walk in.
 It also allows you to do a quick circle of the products so you will know if what you're looking for is there within a few minutes.
 They do have additional fabrics in the basement so don't hesitate to ask if you are looking for something specific.
 Many of their fabrics are extremely unique and unlike anything you'll find anywhere else.
 So if you're looking to create something fun and exciting, you simply must stop by and take a look.
 The owner is particularly kind and knowledgeable about his products.
 And if you find something you love but it is slightly out of your price range he may be willing to offer you a bit of a deal if he can.
 The prices are quite reasonable though so you shouldn't have too much trouble finding something within your budget.